Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Sizing & spacing

 The length of the input should be as close to the intended length of content as possible.
-This also applies to other form controls of a similar shape, like drop-down selects and text areas.

 ![Text Input sizing and spacing](/images/textinput_sizingandspacing.svg)